-Autograph is delighted to be the sole distributor of Ajamu’s new publication.
-To mark the launch of AJAMU : ARCHIVE we commissioned writer Jason Okundaye to provide a personal response to the publication, which unapologetically celebrates black British queer bodies, desire, pleasure as activism and difference.
-The limited-edition artist's book of 500 copies includes photographic works that have never been exhibited or published before alongside specially commissioned texts from Johnny Golding and Dr Sheena Calvert, contextualising Ajamu’s practice at this pivotal point in his career.
+Autograph is delighted to be the sole distributor of the remaining 100 copies of Ajamu’s new publication, following the artist’s successful Kickstarter campaign.
+To mark the launch of AJAMU : ARCHIVE we commissioned writer Jason Okundaye to provide a personal response to the book, which unapologetically celebrates black British queer bodies, desire, difference and pleasure activism.
+The artist's book, originally published in a print run of only 500 copies, includes photographic works that have never been exhibited or published before alongside specially commissioned texts from Johnny Golding and Dr Sheena Calvert, contextualising Ajamu’s practice at this pivotal point in his career.
 A new limited edition print is also exclusively available from Autograph.

 To position ‘pleasure’ and ‘desire’ as the central impulses which define Black British lives and the shape and movements of Black queer men’s bodies is an urgent project.
 Too often the narrative around what defines a lifetime for Black queer people, and Black Britain at large, is one persistently framed around resistance and political insurgency.
 In decades of work, Ajamu positions Black British life as utterly devoted to pleasure for pleasure’s sake – the maximisation of that pleasure, and the refusal to belittle pleasure as a secondary narrative in the making of our image.
 In the preface for the AJAMU : ARCHIVE Ajamu writes that “threaded through and between the journey to this book, and the photographs themselves, are my true loves: Black men, the image, the book and the archive.”
 In my younger years, discovering Ajamu’s photographs between Google searches for pornography or Black erotica, I too fell in love with Black men and the unbounded potentials of our bodies over and over again.